tedgravlin/tedgravlin/README.md

 * Looking for a job in software development
 * Learning Android development
 * Learning Arduino development
-* Spening too much time on Netflix
+* Spending too much time on Netflix